MaastrichtU-IDS/translator-openpredict/README.md

 The `/predict` operation takes 4 parameters:

-* Drug/Disease identifier as a CURIE
+* A source Drug/Disease identifier as a CURIE
 * The prediction model to use
 * The minimum score of the returned predictions (optional)
 * The limit of results to return, starting from the higher score (optional)